 Does Mango Wood Need Wood Conditioner Before Staining?

-Applying wood conditioner on mango wood before staining is not necessary since wood takes stain pretty well and evenly spread without forming bubbles or blotches.
+Applying wood conditioner on mango wood before staining is not necessary since wood takes stain pretty well and evenly spreads without forming bubbles or blotches.

 But some mango wood doesn’t take stain evenly by directly applying it.
 The stain absorption rates may differ according to the wood area and that causes troubles.